Pine Mountain Settlement School

 A highlight of the trip to Mexico City, if measured by the number of photographs, was a trip to the ancient bullring Toreo de la Condesa in the Condesa neighborhood of Mexico City.
 Today the older bullring has been replaced by a new stadium in another location and the capacity doubled.
 The older location was overwhelmed by the rapid development of the Condesa area of the city.
 Apparently, the group saw a mind-numbing number of bull fights.
 Fern Hall wrote in a postcard to her future husband, William Hayes, the farm manager at Pine Mountain, that she saw six bulls killed that day.
 We don’t know what he thought about that report but it is likely that he was not cheering for the matador.

-Fern Hall continued on as Secretary to the Director at Pine Mountain and in 1941 married Wiliam Hayes, a former student who had stayed on at Pine Mountain as the Farm Manager and instructor in industrial training.
+Fern Hall continued on as Secretary to the Director at Pine Mountain and in 1941 married Wiliam Hayes, a former student who had stayed on at Pine Mountain as the Farm Manager and instructor in the industrial training program.
 The Hayes’ stayed on until 1953 when most farming programs at the School were discontinued.
 It is Fern’s set of Dodd’s Mexico photographs that prompted this blog.
 Fern and Bill’s daughter, Helen, inherited the photographs and with them a curiosity for travel first in Mexico in 1963 and then in other regions of the world.
 Grazia Combs returned to Perry County where she continued to teach and assume multiple roles in education in the county including Principal of Dilce-Combs High School and later Perry County Superintendent of Schools.

 GALLERY: 1936 PMSS & MEXICO